rkrux/bitcoincore_prnotes/31622-nonwitnessutxo.md

 transaction leading to over payment in the fees again!
 To counter this, the hash digest algorithm makes the signer sign values of ALL the UTXOs being spent in the transaction.

+> // non_witness_utxos can only be dropped if the sighash type does not include SIGHASH_ANYONECANPAY Most likely because if ANYONECANPAY is used then the UTXO value of only the input being signed is committed to, more inputs can be added later in the transaction.
+Due to the nature of ANYONECANPAY, there's special handling as to how the hashPrevouts and hashSequence are calculated while signing witness utxos.